niaid/dsb/README.md

 In reality you might want to confirm the cells called as “Negative” have low RNA / gene content to be certain there are no contaminating cells.

-Also it is not necessary but we reccomend demultiplexing with teh raw output from cellranger rather than the processed output because the raw (i.e. outs/raw\_feature\_bc\_matrix) will have more empty droplets from which the HTODemux function will be able to estimate the negative population = it is not required but in general these functions perform better with more negative droplets.
-This will also have the advantage of creating more droplets to use as built protein background controls in the DSB function.
+Also it is not necessary but we reccomend hash demultiplexing with the raw output from cellranger rather than the processed output (i.e. outs/raw\_feature\_bc\_matrix) will have more empty droplets from which the HTODemux function will be able to estimate the negative distribution.
+This will also have the benefit of creating more droplets to use as built protein background controls in the DSB function.

 ## example workflow Seurat version 2